Staff Prep 28: Observability — Metrics, Logs, Traces & SLOs

 The three pillars

 Metrics are numeric measurements aggregated over time.
-They answer: is something wrong right now?
-CPU at 95%, p99 latency at 2s, error rate at 3%.
-Cheap to store, fast to query, terrible at explaining why.
+They answer "is something wrong right now": CPU at 95%, p99 latency at 2s, error rate at 3%.
+They are cheap to store and fast to query, and useless for explaining why.

 Typical incident flow: